klsoundarya/mastermind-game/README.md

 <br>

 Mastermind is a classic code-breaking game that challenges players to guess a secret number.
 Below is an outline of the user experience:

+1. Game Introduction:

+- Upon launching the game, the user is welcomed with a colorful ASCII art title and presented with two options:
+  - Starting the game
+  - Displaying the instructions

+2. Displaying the Rules:

+- If the user chooses to view the instructions, the game rules are displayed:
+  - Guess the computer's random 5-digit number within the allowed attempts.
+  - After each guess, feedback is provided to indicate the correctness of the digits guessed:
+    - Correct digits in the correct positions.
+    - 'X' for incorrect digits.
+  - The game provides feedback after each guess to help narrow down the possibilities.
+  - Use the feedback to refine your next guess and increase your chances of winning.
+  - After winning or losing, the player can start a new game or quit the game.

+3. Getting Player Name:

+- The user is prompted to enter their name, which must be less than 25 characters and contain only letters.

+4. Difficulty Levels:

+- The game offers three difficulty levels, allowing users to choose their preferred level:
+  - Easy (10 attempts)
+  - Medium (7 attempts)
+  - Hard (5 attempts)

+5. Guessing the Secret Number:

+- The user tries to guess the secret 5-digit number.
+- After each guess, feedback is provided:
+  - If the guessed number is less than the actual number, a message indicates that the guessed number is lower.
+  - If the guessed number is higher than the actual number, a message indicates that the guessed number is higher.
+  - Correct digits in the correct positions are highlighted in green.
+  - Incorrect digits are marked with 'X'.
+- The user continues guessing until they find the correct number or exceed the maximum allowed attempts.

+6. Game Over:

+- The game ends when the number is guessed correctly or the user exceeds the maximum attempts allowed.
+- The user has the option to start a new round and guess a different secret number or quit the game.

+7. Command for Quitting:

+- At any time, the user can quit the game by entering 'q'.

+8. Clear Terminal:

+- The terminal is cleared every time a new function is called to simulate a new page appearance, ensuring a clean and organized user interface.

+9. Command for Starting/Re-starting:

+- At any time, the user can start/re-start the game by entering 's'.

+This user experience ensures that players are engaged, challenged, and provided with clear feedback throughout the game, making it both fun and intellectually stimulating.

 ### Five Planes of User Experience